FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### KEY THINGS I HAVE LEARNT.

+- Router state has always been simply an object...
+You know that basic container with a key and a value which in my case was as simple as assigning a background `{ background: location }` and once present in the state activating the second set of routes.

 - Finishing takes a great deal of courgage.....
 I am terrified of fixing the last bit of the puzzle into place....
 Video streaming with the youtube data api.

 - **_react hooks are asynchronous nature.
 Use them sparingly.
 They can take time to update no wonder the null console.log on useState_**